01 Going Home

 “Yes, Captain.
 You’ve requested to see me?”
 Josah stood still, letting his long hair hide his face.

 The Captain wore a burgundy jacket with gold trimming, a black vest, and a white shirt.
 He, too, wore his dark hair long, pulled back around his ears.
 His beard had streaks of gray, betraying his appearance of being a younger man.

 “Josah, I know we have spoken little about that night you first came to the Molly Red…”

 “No, this can’t wait any longer.”

-He shifted his large frame in his chair and gestured with his hand for Josah to sit down.
-“I first saw you eight years ago, early that morning, dragged into a warehouse by a young man about your age today.
+He shifted his large frame in his chair and gestured for Josah to sit down.
+“I first saw you eight years ago.
+It was early morning when a young man, about your age today, dragged you into a warehouse.
 His name was Luka Dey Robion.”

 Josah acknowledged the facts with a nod but allowed the Captain to continue.
 “He had two other youths with him, who accused you of killing a Noble in Cornor Square.
 Luka produced the knife, fresh with blood, which he pointed out was also on your clothes.”

 Josah lifted his eyes and looked right into Captain Munro’s face.
 “I told you then, and I am telling you now, Luka Dey killed my brother with the help of the other two men.”

 Rubbing his left eye, he felt the scar, a reminder of what happened next.
 “When I ran to defend my brother, Luka hit me with the hilt of his sword.
 I remembered nothing until I woke up in the warehouse.”